daniel-ob/CS50W/5_Capstone/capstone/README.md

 - **Account validation**:
   - For sake of security, a staff validation is needed to activate user accounts.
-  - When a new user registers, account is set as "inactive" (user cannot log-in yet) and a notification email is sent to all staff members.
+  - When a new user registers, account is set as "inactive" (user cannot log in yet) and a notification email is sent to all staff members.
   - As soon as account is set as 'active', a notification email is sent to user.
 - **API**: User orders can be managed using an API.
 See [API reference](#api-section) for further details.
 - **Mobile-responsiveness**: This has been achieved using Bootstrap framework in user interface.
 Moreover, Django admin interface is also mobile responsive.
+- **UI Translation**: Translation strings were used for all UI messages in order to facilitate translation.
+See [UI Translation](#ui-translation-section).

 ## <a name="domain-model-section"></a> Domain Model